2001 San Francisco 49ers season

 The 2001 San Francisco 49ers season was the franchise's 56th season and 52nd in the National Football League (NFL).
 The 49ers rebounded from two losing seasons in 1999 and 2000, achieving their first winning season under quarterback Jeff Garcia and returning to the playoffs for the first time since 1998 behind a strong 12–4 record.
 However, the 49ers failed to progress further, falling 25–15 to the Green Bay Packers in the wild-card round.
 This was the fourth time out of five games that they had lost to the Packers in the playoffs since the 1995 season.
 However, they have won all five meetings since then.
+To date, this is also the last season where the 49ers have failed to make it past the wild card round in the post-season.
 For the first time since 1984, Jerry Rice was not on the opening day roster.

-The 49ers' twelve regular-season wins were the most ever for a #5 seed under the 1990 playoff expansion format.
+The 49ers' twelve regular-season wins were the most ever for a #5 seed under the 1990 playoff expansion format; the win count would later be surpassed by the 2024 Minnesota Vikings, who finished with fourteen wins also as a #5 seed since the 2020 playoff bracket expansion.
 Their three overtime wins tied the NFL record at the time, which has since been surpassed by the 2011 Arizona Cardinals and 2021 Las Vegas Raiders.